splunk/public-o11y-docs/get-started/phase3/phase3-apm.rst

 To expand and optimize Splunk Infrastructure Monitoring, you must do the following:

 1. :ref:`Optimize data usage.
-Analyze cardinality contribution of indexed span tags and processes. <optimize-data>'
+Analyze cardinality contribution of indexed span tags and processes <optimize-data>'

-2. :ref:`Identify and address bottlenecks in code and architecture using AlwaysOn Profiling. <bottlenecks>'
+2. :ref:`Identify and address bottlenecks in code and architecture using AlwaysOn Profiling <bottlenecks>'

-3. :ref:`Utilize Data Links to connect APM properties to relevant resources. <data-links-apm>'
+3. :ref:`Utilize Data Links to connect APM properties to relevant resources <data-links-apm>'

-4. :ref:`Onboard all production applications. <onboard-apps>'
+4. :ref:`Onboard all production applications <onboard-apps>'

 .. _optimize-data: